Chair: Manajit Sengupta firstname.lastname@example.org

 Category 1 (based on project size):

-- Small-scale solar projects for residential use: what approaches are used to design, operate, and evaluate projects will be focused in this subdivision, such as sources of solar radiation data, design criteria/methods, etc. Adoption of new technologies while filling gaps in existing technologies will be focused constantly for making small-scale solar projects more efficient and cost-effective..
+- Small-scale solar projects for residential use: what approaches are used to design, operate, and evaluate projects will be focused in this subdivision, such as sources of solar radiation data, design criteria/methods, etc. Adoption of new technologies while filling gaps in existing technologies will be focused constantly for making small-scale solar projects more efficient and cost-effective.

-- Large-scale solar projects for commercial use (including community solar gardens): what approaches are used to design, operate, and evaluate projects will be focused in this subdivision.
-Adoption of new technologies while filling gaps in existing technologies will be focused constantly for making large-scale solar projects more efficient and cost-effective.
+- Large-scale solar projects for commercial use (including community solar gardens): what approaches are used to design, operate, and evaluate projects will be focused on in this subdivision.
+Adoption of new technologies while filling gaps in existing technologies will be focused on constantly for making large-scale solar projects more efficient and cost-effective.

 Category 2 (based on type of phase):